calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 Segment 3 is COMPLETE.
 19 files created on GitHub.
 Segment 4 is COMPLETE.
 4 files created on GitHub.
 Segment 12 is COMPLETE.
 3 files created on GitHub.
 Segment 5 is COMPLETE.
-6 files created on GitHub.
+7 files created on GitHub.
 Segment 8 is COMPLETE.
 3 files created on GitHub.
+Segment 10 is COMPLETE.
+11 files created on GitHub (plus 3 updates).
-Currently working on Segment 10: Public Pages.
+Currently working on Segment 11: Homepage & Navigation.

 ## Project Overview
 - Self-hosted Next.js application on a mini PC (Ubuntu Server)